-- If you are on your feet for a lot of the time, or if you do lots of walking, running, standing, etc, when you are not used to it.
-Also, people with a sedentary lifestyle are more prone to plantar fasciitis.
+- If you are on your feet for a lot of the time, or if you do lots of walking, running, standing, etc, when you are not used to it or have previously had a more sedentary lifestyle.

 - If you have recently started exercising on a different surface - for example, running on the road instead of a track.